6th January -

 causing sixpence-worth [2 and a half new pence] of damage.
 Offence committed at the township of Skelton.

-Robert P Petch summoned Thomas Green, a miner of Lingdale Lane, Skelton for wilfully damaging beans in his field at Skelton on the
+Robert P Petch summoned Thomas Green, a Miner of Lingdale Lane, Skelton for wilfully damaging beans in his field at Skelton on the 17th.

 Mr Brown and his family had a very narrow escape for their lives, for as soon as the front door was opened the flames spread and came rushing out in a dreadful manner.

-The hut, being built of wood, the flames spread with inconceivable rapitidy and those who would readily have helped could not approach withing about 20 yards of the hut on account of the intense heat.
+The hut, being built of wood, the flames spread with inconceivable rapidity and those who would readily have helped could not approach within about 20 yards of the hut on account of the intense heat.

 The family escaped as the saying is, only by the skin of their teeth.